Illusion (The Grimoire Saga #4) by S.M. Boyce (2014)

 Other than that though it really did deliver in terms of epic destruction and twists.
 As you probably guessed Deidre had plenty up her sleeves and no shortage of clever but desperate plots in her twisted head.
 So you have that to look forward to as well.

 …I feel like my review isn’t particularly cohesive…it’s just that there isn’t much to say and I mean that in a good way.
-I’ve been with this series for four books now, read over the expanse of three or so years.
-While some may think that that would have me bubbling over with words instead I find myself sitting here feeling simply satisfied, a bit thrilled, but overall pleased with the resolution of this story in my life.
+I’ve been with this series for four books now, read over the expanse of three years.
+While some may think that that would have me bubbling over with words, instead I find myself sitting here feeling simply satisfied, thrilled to be sure, but overall pleased with the resolution of this story in my life.
 I will no doubt return and re-read this series many a time but for now I just feel content.
 It was magical, it’s never far from my thoughts, and not a moment disappointed me.
 Not many series have managed that so I think I’m just still processing haha.